Contributed By Clifford Chance

 Business secrets are protected under the Polish Act on Combating Unfair Competition.
 A business secret may be violated if unlawfully disclosed, used or obtained.
 In the event of violation of a business secret, the entrepreneur may demand cessation of the violation, removal of the effects of the violation, a relevant statement, redress of damage, the surrender of any unlawfully obtained benefits, or the award of an appropriate sum of money for social purposes associated with supporting Polish culture or protecting the national heritage.

 In addition, the entrepreneur may demand the ruling concerning the violation of the business secret be made public.

 Data protection issues are principally regulated by the EU General Data Protection Regulation (Regulation 2016/679 – the GDPR).
 Local acts supplementing the GDPR are:

-It is worth noting that local employment laws provide for stricter rules than those of the GDPR as regards the scope of data and admissibility of monitoring.
+It is worth noting that local employment laws provide for stricter rules than those of the GDPR in regard to the scope of data and admissibility of monitoring.

-In particular, except for the financial sector, where a specific act applies, and some specific positions in other sectors (where, by law, the employee must have a clean criminal record), background screening of employees and candidates (especially as regards any criminal record) is substantially restricted.
+In particular – except for the financial sector, where a specific act applies, and some specific positions in other sectors (where, by law, the employee must have a clean criminal record) – background screening of employees and candidates (especially in regard to any criminal record) is substantially restricted.

 Local law does not modify the applicability rules of the GDPR.
 The geographical scope of application stems directly from the GDPR.